 If your bank decides to close your account

-If your bank decides to close your current or instant access savings account, you’ll generally be given two months’ notice.
+If your bank decides to close your current or instant access savings account, you’ll usually be given two months’ notice.

-For other accounts, it must give you ‘reasonable notice’, so that you can make alternative arrangements.
+For other accounts, it must give you ‘reasonable notice’, so that you can make other arrangements.
+This should be at least 14 days.

-The bank can delay the closure if you have made payments that have not yet been taken from your account, for example a cheque or card payment.
+The bank can delay the closure if you’ve made payments that haven’t left your account yet.
+For example, a cheque or card payment.

 If things go wrong